-This new policy gives power to the Council, allowing them to fine Landlords up to £30,000 for not being complaint.
+This new policy gives power to the Council, allowing them to fine Landlords up to £30,000 for not being compliant.

-Cllr Sharon Thompson, cabinet member for homes and neighbourhoods, commented:
+Cllr Sharon Thompson, a cabinet member for homes and neighbourhoods, commented:

-Swansea Landlord hit with £54,000 fine for multiple offences
+Swansea Landlord hit with £54,000 fine for multiple offenses

 Back last summer, a Swansea-based Landlord was the rather miffed off recipient of a £54,000 fine, being issued with a penalty due to multiple offenses.